joantubungbanua/joantubungbanua/README.md

 - 👋 Hi, I’m @joantubungbanua
 - 👀 I’m interested in Human Spaceflight/Deep Space Exploration!
 - 🌱 I’m currently learning how to do embedded systems programming!
-- 📫 How to reach me: jtubungb@stevens.edu
+- 📫 How to reach me: joantubungbanua@gmail.com

 <!---
 joantubungbanua/joantubungbanua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.